Oxysternon festivum: Behaviour

+O. festivum is attracted to dung, carrion and fruits as food resources, but only commonly feeds and breeds on dung from mammals, less frequently carrion.

-The distinct male morphotypes are associated to different reproductive tactics: major males fight for females and guard and defend burrows actively, while minor males evade fights and try to sneak to the burrows to mate with females.
+It has not been studied in O. festivum, but in related species of dung beetles where it has been studied the distinct male morphotypes are associated with different reproductive tactics: major males fight for females and guard and defend burrows actively, while minor males evade fights and try to sneak to the burrows to mate with females.

-This species is attracted to dung, carrion and fruits as food resources, but are only known to breed on dung and carrion.

-Distribution

-This species is mostly restricted to the Guiana Shield and can be found in French Guiana, Guyana, Suriname, Venezuela, Brazil, Colombia, and Trinidad.

-Habitat

-Oxysternon festivum lives in forest but can tolerate certain degree of habitat perturbation.